52 Ways to Know Your Faith

 - Read Humanae Vitae by Pope Paul VI.

 - Read any book by Louis de Wohl, author of awesome Catholic historical novels that will give you a greater appreciation for various saints.
-6
+I’ve been recommending this author for years.
+His book on Augustine is probably my favorite.

 - Find a local Catholic radio station or satellite channel and listen to only that when you’re in your car.